 How to use a nail gun with an air compressor

 Once you have connected your nail gun to your air compressor there are a few things you need to know.

 - There are two gauges on the compressor.
 One gauge tells you how much pressure is in the tank and the other gauge tells you how much pressure is being sent through the hose to the tool you are using.

-- If you notice that your nails are not being driven completely into the wood then you will want to turn up the pressure control valve so more pressure is sent to the tool If the tank is not reaching maximum pressure you should listen to see if you can hear where the air is leaking from.
+- If you notice that your nails are not being driven completely into the wood, you will want to turn up the pressure control valve, so more pressure is sent to the tool.
+If the tank is not reaching maximum pressure, you should listen to see if you can hear where the air is leaking from.

 The size of the air tank and what it does for the air compressor